pipe-cd/pipecd/docs/content/en/docs/faq/_index.md

 - Supports gradual rollout of a single app to multiple clusters
 - Shows the delivery performance  insights

-### 6. What should I do if I lost `PIPED key`?
+### 6. What should I do if I lost `Piped key`?

-You can create a new PIPED key.
-Go to the `Piped` tab at `Settings` page, and click the vertical ellipsis of the Piped that you would like to create the new PIPED key.
+You can create a new Piped key.
+Go to the `Piped` tab at `Settings` page, and click the vertical ellipsis of the Piped that you would like to create the new Piped key.
 Don't forget deleting the old Key, too.